 Friendship forged in devastating earthquake brings New Zealand family to Toronto

-A Toronto couple who found refuge from a devastating earthquake in the home of perfect strangers on the other side of the world is playing host to their benefactors and relishing the chance to keep building a firm foundation for a friendship begun on shaky ground.
-Hershi Kirshenbaum and Martin Fallick found themselves caught in the chaos and tragedy of the deadly earthquake that ravaged Christchurch, New Zealand in February 2011.
+Martin Wikaira, left to right, Hershi Kirshenbaum , Martin Fallick, Maia Wikaira and Rachel Wikiaira visit the Art Gallery of Ontario in Toronto on Thursday June 29, 2017.
+Toronto couple who found refuge from a devastating earthquake in the home of perfect strangers on the other side of the world is playing host to their benefactors and relishing the chance to keep building a firm foundation for a friendship begun on shaky ground.

 Discussions